Date

 We will visit the city as we walk around seeing the works that have been produced by well-known artists, groups and associations as well as anonymous authors all of whom give us their interpretation of the world today.

-After an excellent lunch at Les Tanneurs, the old tannery that dates back to the 16th century in parts, we will visit the Museum of Decorative Arts, also known as the House of the Bateliers, after the family that lived there in the 18th century.
+14:45: Guided visit of the Museum of Decorative Arts, also known as the House of the Bateliers, after the family that lived there in the 18th century.
 It is a delightful mansion, with an unusual but majestic staircase and well-preserved, and most interesting interior.
 The charming, walled garden invites one to sit in one of the well-shaded, corners on a hot summer’s day well away from the noise and bustle outside.

 How to get there?